North Sumatra: Geography

-In North Sumatra, there are currently two national parks, the Gunung Leuser National Park and Batang Gadis National Park.
-According to the Ministerial Decree, No. 44 of 2005, the forest area in North Sumatra today covers 3,742,120 hectares (ha), which consists of a Natural Reserve Area/Natural Conservation Area covering an area of 477,070 ha, 1,297,330 ha of protected forest, 879,270 ha of limited production forest, 1,035,690 ha of permanent production forest, and 52,760 ha of production forest that can be converted.
+In North Sumatra, there are currently two national parks: the Gunung Leuser National Park and Batang Gadis National Park.
+According to the Ministerial Decree No. 44 of 2005, forest area in North Sumatra today covers 3,742,120 ha, consisting of a 477,070-hectare (ha) Natural Reserve Area/Natural Conservation Area, 1,297,330 ha of protected forest, 879,270 ha of limited production forest, 1,035,690 ha of permanent production forest, and 52,7600 ha of production forest that can be converted to another status.

 However, the figure above is only de jure.
 In reality, the forests are not as large as the figures suggest.
 A lot of the forests are damaged, due to encroachment and illegal logging.
-So far, over 206,000 ha of forests in Sumatra has experienced changes in function.
+So far, over 206,000 ha of forests in Sumatra have experienced changes in function.
 As many as 163,000 ha were converted to plantations and 42,900 ha were transmigration areas.

 Governance

 The administrative centre of North Sumatra is located in the city of Medan, governed by a governor.
-Earlier, North Sumatra was included in a single Sumatra province when Indonesia became independent in 1945.
-In 1950, North Sumatra Province was formed including the former residencies of East Sumatra, Tapanuli, and Aceh.
+Earlier governments ruled all of Sumatra (1945–1950); and a North Sumatra Province that included Aceh (1950–1956).
 In 1956, Aceh split off to form a separate Aceh Province.